You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

 - YouTube is no exception to the rule: creators are seeing a drop in video impressions and fewer views from their subscribers.

-Relying solely on organic visibility is no longer enough.
+Relying on organic visibility alone is no longer enough.

-2. Don't adapt your content to each platform
+2. Not adapting your content to each platform

 Each platform has its own language.
 What works on LinkedIn can completely fail on Instagram.